michael-pessoni/android-testing/Android Testing Notes.md

 For this you can use ServiceLocator pattern that involves creating a singleton class called the "Service Locator", whose purpose is to provide dependencies, both for the regular and test code.

+### Testing UI with Espresso

+Espresso is a library that allows you to test state expectations, interactions and assertions clearly without the distraction of boilerplate content, custom infrastructure, or messy implementation details getting in the way.

+Espresso helps you:

+- Interact with views, like clicking buttons, sliding a bar, or scrolling down a screen.
+- Assert that certain views are on screen or are in a certain state  (such as containing particular text, or that a checkbox is checked,  etc.)

+**Statement parts**

+- **Static Espresso method** starts an Espresso statement.
+For example "onView"
+- **ViewMatcher** a matcher that matches a view.
+E.g. "withId"
+- **ViewAction** is something that can be done to the view.
+E.g. "perform"
+- **ViewAssertion** check or assert something about the view.
+E.g. "check"